saltyorg/docs/docs/reference/accounts.md

     `token` - Docker Hub access token.

+    Note that this is a Docker Hub *token*, not your Docker Hub password.
+You create one of these in the security tab of your account settings at dockerhub, and it will look something like: `dckr_pat_EZ-YVvzrb_OzZyToNyGeEzErBiLl`

     This parameter is optional.
     Entering Dockerhub credentials increases the number of images one can pull.